October 20, 2022MAINTENANCE

 - Workflow Efficiency: Inventory management systems also take repetitive administrative tasks off the hands of employees.
 These include calculating freight, customs, and insurance costs on purchase orders.
 The automation of such tasks improves workflow efficiency and productivity.

 - Real-Time Stock Monitoring: Inventory management systems also enable organizations to have real-time information at their fingertips.
-Software can generate reports on available stock quantities at each warehouse, thus supporting improved inventory turnover and order fill rates.
+The software can generate reports on available stock quantities at each warehouse, thus supporting improved inventory turnover and order fill rates.

 |Asset Management System||Inventory Management System|